In this blog I will explain how to configure and use the NetApp Docker Volume Plugin (nDVP) with SolidFire storage.

 tail /var/log/netappdvp/*

-If installed using docker plugin:
+If installed using

-docker-runc exec -t <container id> cat /var/log/netappdvp/netapp.log
+:# find the container docker-runc list # view the logs in the container docker-runc exec -t <container id> cat /var/log/netappdvp/netapp.log

 As always, comments are welcome!